1313e/PRISM/docs/source/user/FAQ.rst

 What OS are supported?
 ----------------------
-*PRISM* should be compatible with all Windows, MacOS and UNIX-based machines, as long as they support one of the required Python versions.
+*PRISM* should be compatible with all Windows, Mac OS and UNIX-based machines, as long as they support one of the required Python versions.
 Compatibility is currently tested for Linux 16.04 (Xenial)/Mac OS-X using `Travis CI`_ and Windows 32-bit/64-bit using `AppVeyor`_.

 .. _Travis CI: https://travis-ci.com/1313e/PRISM